Prevent discrimination and value diversity

 The Equality Commission has developed model policies in relation to these matters and they are available, free-of-charge, to download from the Commission's website.

-Having such written policies is not enough, however.
+Having such written policies is not enough.
 You must also implement them and continually take reasonably practicable steps to fulfil the commitments expressed in them.
+Declare your commitment by stating that your organisation is an equal opportunities employer and promoting this.
+Fulfil your commitment to equality by acting like like an equal opportunities employer by:

 You should also consider carrying out a equal pay review to assure yourself that your organisation is providing men and women with equal pay for equal work.